 Cataract extraction presents an opportunity for refractive correction without laser surgery.
 An artificial lens is normally implanted in the eye during cataract surgery.
 The power of this lens can be chosen to correct any pre-existing refractive error.
 Patients over 50 years old commonly have early-stage cataracts.

 Time off work

-Treatments are normally performed on a FRIDAY afternoon with initial postoperative review the following morning (SATURDAY) for LASIK and 4-6 days later for LASEK (Surface treatment).
-Office based work is usually no problem from the day after LASIK.
+Treatments are normally performed on a Monday afternoon with initial postoperative review the following day (Tuesday) for LASIK and 3-4 days later for LASEK (Surface treatment).
+Office-based work is usually no problem from the day after LASIK.
 For outdoor occupations, professional drivers and patients having LASEK, work can normally be resumed 7 days following treatment.

 Most patients elect to proceed with LASIK in both eyes.
 LASIK in the second eye can either be done on the same day as the first eye (simultaneous bilateral LASIK) or at any convenient time thereafter (sequential bilateral LASIK).
 Clinical trials comparing simultaneous and sequential LASIK have shown no difference in safety and outcomes.
 Having both eyes corrected on the same day has considerable practical advantages, and is the preferred option for the vast majority of patients.
 Bandage contact lenses and routine drop treatments reduce postoperative discomfort to manageable levels for after surface treatments, and bilateral treatment is now the preferred option for most patients undergoing LASEK.

 Monovision – an option normally only considered for patients over 40